Here’s What Plastic Recycling Numbers Mean

 While in the past, many recycling programs didn’t take plastic number 7, some now accept it.

-The EPA suggests checking with your local recycling guidelines on all these plastics.
+The EPA suggests checking with your local recycling guidelines on all these plastics as not every city accepts all kinds.
+There are also resources that recycle a number of items that might surprise you.